Department of Technology

 ITT 460 Capstone

-This is a senior level course that integrates curriculumm content from previous courses to create a capstone experience with a focus on project management.
+This is a senior level course that integrates curriculum content from previous courses to create a capstone experience with a focus on project management.
 Students will use project management and technical communication techniques to select, complete, and report on an individual or team project that demonstrates achievement at the application and syntheses level.
-Prerequisite: senior status and instructor permission.
-Offered spring semester only.
+Prerequisite: graduating senior status and instructor permission.
+Offered fall and spring semesters.
 Cr 3.

 ITT 490 Directed Study

 Provides upper-level students an opportunity to pursue independently a topic, project, or experiment of interest.
 Students will prepare a contract or proposal for study to be conducted and, upon completion, submit findings in a scholarly report or other evidence of merit.
 Prerequisite: instructor permission.
+Offered fall and spring semesters.
 Cr var.